IGLYO Grants Programme

 About IGLYO Grants

-The Grants Programme focuses on supporting organisations which are new, volunteer-based, and do not have easy access to funding.
+The Grants Programme focuses on supporting organisations that are new, volunteer-based, and do not have easy access to funding.

 Funded by